Skip to Content

 AnthonyTPope / Wikimedia Commons, CC BY-SA 4.0

-Bryce Canyon is honestly a place of wonder, and when the timing is right, you can step into the cool night air for full moon walks led by park rangers.
-The hikes usually run for one to two miles around the amphitheater rim, but strenuous hikes are available if enough rangers are present.
+Bryce Canyon is a place of wonder, and when the timing is right, you can step into the cool night air for full moon walks led by rangers.
+The hikes usually run for one to two miles along the amphitheater rim, but strenuous hikes are available if enough rangers are present.

 In order to embark on one, you must win your spot in the Full Moon Lottery.
-The lottery helps accommodate the number of visitors in relation to parking spots and staff.
+The lottery helps accommodate the number of visitors about parking spots and staff.

-Hiking under the full moon in Bryce Canyon allows you to connect with your senses, view the landscape in a new (lack of) light, and spot active wildlife in the cooler temperatures.
+Hiking under the full moon in Bryce Canyon is a great way to connect with your senses, view the landscape in a new (lack of) light, and spot active wildlife in the cooler temperatures.

 4. Learn from an Expert Ranger on a Guided Tour